Does Rain Ruin Sealcoating?

 Additives enhance the physical properties of the mix.
 Rubber and polymer additives improve flexibility and durability.
 Some additives speed up drying time, which is helpful when applying sealants in adverse conditions.
 High-quality asphalt emulsion sealers often include additives that enhance durability.

-Additives can be used with refined tar-based and asphalt-based sealants.
+ed tar-based and asphalt-based sealants.
 Manufacturers of high-grade commercial sealants often add performance-enhancing polymers.
 If we must sealcoat in damp conditions, we choose products that work well in the Twin Tiers region and suit the situation.

 Experienced contractors recommend the best time and method to apply sealant when dealing with wet conditions.
 We use low-tech tools, including squeegees and brooms, to slough off surface water to speed up drying the pavement before sealcoating.
 Because high humidity affects the release of moisture from the sealant, we may elect to apply thin coats of sealant and allow more drying time between coats.